NIE in Spain: purpose and how to obtain it

 • Consular appointment: variable delay from a few days to several weeks depending on availability

-• Conversion into tax identification number (form 030): 1 to 2 weeks after submission in Spain
+• Conversion into tax identification number (form 030): 1 to 2 days after submission in Spain

 Documents required for NIE application